-In many of these systems, collision avoidance is the ultimate goal.
-Since algorithms for computing the exact time of collision are still too slow or too restrictive, most approaches are "reactive" in that they first try to place objects at a new position, then check for collision, and then try other positions, based on physical laws or constraints [21,14].
+In many of these systems, collision avoidance or collision handling is the ultimate goal.
+Since algorithms for computing the exact time of collision are still too slow or too restrictive, most approaches are "reactive" in that they first try to place objects at a new position, then check for collision, and then try other positions, based on physical laws or constraints [21, 14].
 This poses very high demands on collision detection performance, because they must do many collision checks per simulation cycle.
 Another very demanding application is rendering force-feedback, where collisions of an (invisible) surface contact object must be checked at about 1000Hz in order to achieve stable force computations.

+It has been reported by many researchers that collision detection is still the major time-consuming step in many simulation or visualization applications [14].
 Since collision detection is such a fundamental task, it would be highly desirable to have hardware acceleration available just like 3D graphics accelerators.
 Using specialized hardware, general-purpose processors can be freed from computing collisions.
+This will enable even low-end single-processor PCs and game consoles to do realtime collision detection in very complex scenarios at an affordable price.

-Permission to make digital or hard copies of all or part of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies bear this notice and the full citation on the first page.
-To copy otherwise, to republish, to post on servers or to redistribute to lists, requires prior specific permission and/or a fee.
-Journal of WSCG, Vol. 11, No. 1., ISSN 1213-6972 WSCG'2003, February 3-7, 2003, Plzen, Czech Republic.
-Copyright UNION Agency - Science Press.
 In this paper, we propose an architecture which implements hierarchical collision detection for rigid objects in hardware.
 We have concentrated on hierarchical algorithms, because they have offered the best performance for so-called "polygon soups".
 Such a collision detection hardware will comprise the last stage of a collision detection pipeline [20].
 This is where the bulk of the work is done in typical scenarios involving a modest number of objects with large polygon counts.
 We assume the hierarchies have already been computed.
 This is not a time-critical task, and can be done in software when the application loads objects at startup time.

 The next section describes related work, while Section 3 describes novel algorithms that are suitable for hardware implementation.
 Section 4 describes the hardware design in detail.
 Finally, Section 5 presents some benchmarks and considerations about the performance of the envisioned architecture.
-An extended version of this paper is available at www.gabrielzachmann.org.